 A new community solar project in Bethel is now online, with 23 Maine institutional and commercial customers like L.L.
 Bean, Colby College, Maine’s Community College System, City of Portland, and more.
 See the full list and learn more about this project.

-We will end this week’s News & Noteworthy with two stories about today’s announcement that NRCM and other conservation groups asked a federal judge to issue a preliminary injunction to immediately stop or curtail operations at four dams on the lower Kennebec River to protect endangered Atlantic salmon during critical fall and spring migration periods.
+We will end this News & Noteworthy with two stories about today’s announcement that NRCM and other conservation groups asked a federal judge to issue a preliminary injunction to immediately stop or curtail operations at four dams on the lower Kennebec River to protect endangered Atlantic salmon during critical fall and spring migration periods.
 The first story is from the Associated Press; the second is from the Portland Press Herald.

 The big news of the week is that yesterday Wolfden Resources withdrew its petition for a mine at Pickett Mountain near Baxter State Park and the Katahdin Woods & Waters National Monument.